rjkoepp/dwf-books-and-courses/docs/c-programming-language/book-notes/1-a-tutorial-introduction.md

 ---
-title: 1 - A Tutorial Introduction
+title: 1 - A Tutorial Introduction (p.
+5)
 hide_title: false
 sidebar_label: 1 - A tutorial introduction
 description: Notes on the first chapter.